OpenDSA/OpenDSA/RST/en/SeniorAlgAnal/AmortAnal.rst

 than :math:`n` times the worst-case cost of any one operation.
-Rather than focusing on the individual cost of each operation independently and summing them, amortized analysis looks at the cost of the entire series and "charges" each individual operation with a share of the total cost.
+Rather than focusing on the individual cost of each operation independently and summing them, amortized analysis looks at the cost of the entire series and "charges" (amortizes) each individual operation with a share of the total cost.

 We can apply the technique of amortized analysis in the case of a series of sequential searches in an unsorted array.